How to Stop Wasting Food (A Realistic Guide for Busy People)

 This is the single biggest lever for reducing food waste at home.
 Instead of finding a recipe and then buying everything for it, flip the process: look at what you already have and plan meals around those ingredients.

 Got half a cabbage, some eggs, and leftover rice?
 That’s fried rice.
 Got chicken thighs that need to be used today, plus some random vegetables?
 That’s a sheet-pan dinner.
+A sad zucchini, some feta, and a handful of pine nuts?
+Pasta.
+The permutations are almost always there, you just need to look.

 3. Write a Specific Shopping List (and Stick to It)